-- Travellers are required to install the BruHealth app prior to departure, and the sponsoring company must prepare Brunei SIM cards for travellers before their arrival to ensure smooth BruHealth registration upon arrival. - On arrival, the travellers must present: - Valid entry pass; - Negative PCR test result, or exemption letter from Ministry of Health; - Valid air ticket; - Valid payment receipt for post-arrival PCR test (or exemption letter from Ministry of Health; - Brunei hotel reservation - Proof of installation of BruHealth app; - Valid visa (if applicable). - Post-arrival: - Travellers must be transported directly to their hotel by the hotel's designate transport provider for mandatory isolation. - The period of isolation and test schedule will be determined on arrival. - Travellers will be transported to RIPAS Hospital for specimen collection by the hotel's designated transport provider either on Day 1 or Day 5 after arrival as determined by Ministry of Health's assessment upon arrival. - Travellers must use the BruHealth app to self-report their health daily for the first 14 days of their stay, and scan their location at all times using QR codes. - Entry is permitted for residents of Singapore for short-term essential business and official purposes via a Reciprocal Green Lane (RGL). - Travellers of any nationality, resident in Singapore, who have remained in Singapore for at least 14 days prior to departure for Brunei, must be sponsored by a Brunei government agency or Brunei-based company, which will file an application on behalf of the traveller on the Entry Travel Pass website, supported by a signed letter of undertaking, the traveller's 14-day controlled itinerary and endorsements from the authority relevant to the sector in which the company operates. - Pre-departure from Singapore, the approved Entry Travel Pass traveller will have to take a COVID-19 PCR test within 72 hours prior to departure. - On the day after arrival in Brunei, the travellers will undertake a COVID-19 PCR test at their own expense and remain in accommodation for 1 or 2 days until they receive their test results.
-They will then have to self-report their health condition via the Bru Health app and stick to their controlled itinerary for the first 14 days of their stay.§ - Entry is suspended for all foreign nationals, including for transit, by air, land or sea. - Foreign nationals who have previously been granted visas but are outside Brunei are to delay travel to Brunei. - All arrivals in Brunei are subject to 14-day quarantine at designated facilities and must pay BND 1000 for COVID-19 testing and quarantine accommodation. - Citizens and residents of Brunei must apply online for approval from the Prime Minister's Office to leave the country.
+- Travellers must be transported directly to their hotel by the hotel's designate transport provider for mandatory isolation. - The period of isolation and test schedule will be determined on arrival. - Travellers will be transported to RIPAS Hospital for specimen collection by the hotel's designated transport provider either on Day 1 or Day 5 after arrival as determined by Ministry of Health's assessment upon arrival. - Travellers must use the BruHealth app to self-report their health daily for the first 14 days of their stay, and scan their location at all times using QR codes.

+- Entry is permitted for residents of Singapore for short-term essential business and official purposes via a Reciprocal Green Lane (RGL). - Travellers of any nationality, resident in Singapore, who have remained in Singapore for at least 14 days prior to departure for Brunei, must be sponsored by a Brunei government agency or Brunei-based company, which will file an application on behalf of the traveller on the Entry Travel Pass website, supported by a signed letter of undertaking, the traveller's 14-day controlled itinerary and endorsements from the authority relevant to the sector in which the company operates. - Pre-departure from Singapore, the approved Entry Travel Pass traveller will have to take a COVID-19 PCR test within 72 hours prior to departure. - On the day after arrival in Brunei, the travellers will undertake a COVID-19 PCR test at their own expense and remain in accommodation for 1 or 2 days until they receive their test results.
+They will then have to self-report their health condition via the Bru Health app and stick to their controlled itinerary for the first 14 days of their stay.§ - o Entry is suspended for all foreign nationals, including for transit, by air, land or sea. - Foreign nationals who have previously been granted visas but are outside Brunei are to delay travel to Brunei. - All arrivals in Brunei are subject to 14-day quarantine at designated facilities and must pay BND 1000 for COVID-19 testing and quarantine accommodation. - Citizens and residents of Brunei must apply online for approval from the Prime Minister's Office to leave the country.
 This policy does not apply to visitors without Brunei ID cards.

-• All immigration offices remain closed and visa/permit processing is suspended.
+o All immigration offices remain closed and visa/permit processing is suspended.